nlietzow/bgh-gender-counterfactuals/README.md

 - `documents_labeled.jsonl` - Documents with labels and metadata
 - `documents_augmented.jsonl` - Final dataset with gender counterfactuals

-The final dataset is also published to HuggingFace Hub as `nlietzow/BGH-CivAppeals-GenderCF`.
+The final dataset is available at https://huggingface.co/datasets/nlietzow/BGH-CivAppeals-GenderCF.

 ## License